lukebro/rocky/README.md

-# rocky 2.0 coming soon
+# deprecated

-I wouldn't use this framework right now, I'm currently in the process of updating it to PRS-0, PRS-2 and PRS-4 standards.
+This project is deprecated and I don't see myself using it anymore.
+I built this in high school when I was just learning MVC frameworks.
+One day I may come back and rebuild the framework.

-Until then!
+---

 # rocky
 `rocky` is basic framework which uses a model-view-controller architectural pattern to easily create user inerfaces for web apps.